 It is unclear how and if glutamine availability plays a role here.

-But there is some interest in glutamine supplementation and its potential effects on improving gut health in these circumstances by regulating the tight junction proteins.
+But there is some interest in glutamine supplementation.
+This is because of its potential effects on improving gut health in these circumstances by regulating the tight junction proteins.

 Glutamine Supplementation & Intestinal Conditions – The Research